-The Company conducts in-house training by company employees who are professional experts, at times with outside assistance, in all areas of its operations.
-The total number of workdays allocated to training activities for all employees in 2011 was 28,386 days, which average out to about 3.1 days per employee.
+The Company conducts in-house training (including through a communications college) by company employees who are professional experts, at times with outside assistance, in all areas of its operations.
 The training activities include professional certification in technology, sales, management, service and other areas.